by Richard Lucas

 The other community event I am closely connected to is Open Coffee Krakow which works very well indeed – low budget, high impact, useful and productive.
 Our Linkedin group is here Another group Silicon Valley Network is here Finally my podcast Project Kazimierz showcases success and interesting initiatives usually connected to Poland.

 In terms of possible outcomes and next steps – I hope this initiative triggers mutually beneficial contacts.
-Not just at the level of investments, but startups doing business, licensing technologies, buying selling each other’s products and services, outsourcing opportunities and pure research.
+Not just at the level of investments, but startups doing business, licensing technologies, making use of technologies like an online blank invoice template, buying selling each other’s products and services, outsourcing opportunities and pure research.
 I hope the startups that are at the beginning phase in their adventure take advantage of the many sources of help that are available.
 For example, anyone who’s business centres on sales would want to at least check out some of the sales management dashboards that are now available.
 Please leave a comment or let me know if the intiative triggers this.
 It’s good to keep track of the impact of actions.
 Perhaps JFE can visit Poland – members are warmly invited if they are thinking about it too.
 Or maybe host a mission of Polish startups to the US.
 For sure there are people here who would welcome you.
 People do business with people, and personal contacts can be enriching.
 Maybe something with the JCC.

 I’m not Jewish, Israeli or Polish (though I’ve spent most of my adult life in Poland)**.
 I am deeply internationalist in outlook and believe that flourishing businesses that create wealth, jobs and pay their taxes are the bedrock of free societies.
 We need all the prosperity and growth we can in these difficult times to pay for the many pressing challenges that face us.

 If anyone reading this wants to get in touch, I cannot guarantee personal help but will do my best to get you in front of the right people.
 Readers are welcome to make contact via Linkedin